1 Bg 15-1972: The Yoga of the Supreme Person

 10

-> banyan tree which has its roots
+> there is an imperishable banyan tree that has its roots

 > upward and its branches down and whose leaves are the Vedic